Washington State Capitol: 19th century

+When President Benjamin Harrison approved Washington's state constitution in 1889, he donated 132000 acres of federal lands to the state with the stipulation that income from the lands was to be used solely for construction of the state capitol.

 The legislature formed the State Capitol Commission in 1893 to oversee the creation of a new capitol on the property in Olympia.
 The commission had a nationwide competition to find an architect and chose the submission of Ernest Flagg.
 Construction began on Flagg's plan, but was soon stalled by poor economic conditions with only the foundation completed.

 When the legislature finally approved an appropriation of additional funds in 1897, newly elected Governor John Rogers vetoed it.
-Rogers advocated the purchase of the existing Thurston County Courthouse in downtown Olympia, now known as the "Old Capitol" and home to the Office of Superintendent of Public Instruction.
-The legislature approved the new location and began meeting there in 1905.
+Rogers advocated the purchase of the existing Thurston County Courthouse in downtown Olympia, now known as the Old Capitol and home to the Office of Superintendent of Public Instruction.

-The courthouse became the location of all agencies of the state government and within a few years the legislature decided the building was too small and a new State Capitol Commission convened in 1911.
-This time, the commission was interested in constructing a group of buildings to serve as the capitol rather than a single facility and selected the design submitted by the company Walter Wilder and Harry White.
-Wilder and White's designs were influenced by the Olmsted brothers who served as consultants from 1911 to 1912 and designed and supervised the landscaping for the campus from 1927 to 1931.
-Construction of the campus began in 1912, and the Temple of Justice was completed in 1920, followed by the Insurance Building and the power and heating plant.
-After multiple revisions of the plans, the Legislative Building was completed in 1928.
-Additional buildings on the campus were constructed during the next several decades.